Sedona Hummingbird Festival

 Exhibits (free): The Hummingbird Marketplace (exhibitors and vendors area), held in the lobby of the Sedona Performing Arts Center, with easy access to shopping opportunities for "everything hummingbird."
 As before, no admission fee!

 Birding Trips: Birders will have the opportunity to visit one of two different habitats, Page Springs Fish Hatchery and Oak Creeek Canyon; tickets only $5, but reservations required because of limited capacity.
-In 2014, sold out before the start of the festival.
+In 2014, all tickets were sold out before the start of the festival.
 Led by the Northern Arizona Audubon Society, to whom all ticket sales are dedicated.

 GALA TICKET SALES cutoff July 15.